ac-infinityhub/calculator/README.md

 # calculator
-This a beginner project of javascript
+This a beginner project of javascript.
 This is still under development